longr/git-advance-example/.github/ISSUE_TEMPLATE/add-division-function.md

 ### Commit your changes and push to GitHub

-Once you've created your function and test files and added the line to import your function to `pythoncalculator/__init__.py`, commit your changes.
+Once you've created your function and test files commit your changes.

 Use `resolves #{ISSUE_NUMBER_YOU_WERE_ASSIGNED}` in your commit message to automatically close the issue when your pull request is merged.